Contingent fee: United Kingdom

 In the English legal system, a contingent fee is generally referred to as a conditional fee agreement (CFA) or, informally by the public and press, as "no win no fee".
 The usual form of this agreement is that the solicitor will take a law case on the understanding that if lost, no payment is made.
 In the alternative, the client may enter into a fee contract with the lawyer based upon hourly billing with an additional success fee to be paid in the event of a successful outcome to the litigation.
+Currently the Solicitor Regulation Authority cracked down on misleading 'no win, no fee' marketing as clients of law firms were ordered sometimes to "pay five-figure defence costs" and the SRA wants to prevent a "a ‘tick box’ approach".

 In England, the success fee must be a percentage, no greater than 100% of the contractual hourly fee.
 This contrasts with the contingency fee in the US, which gives the successful attorney a percentage of the damages recovered by the attorney's client.

 In 19th century English law, conditional fees were controversial, especially in the Swynfen will case, as they were held to offend ancient prohibitions against champerty and maintenance.
 However, conditional fees were introduced by the Courts and Legal Services Act 1990 (section 58), and were recognized by statute in 1995.